subrat-lima/slidesave/README.md

 # usage

-The app takes in a slideshare url as the parameter and stores the images in the img folder
+The app takes in a slideshare url as the parameter and stores the images as a pdf file.

 ```py
 python app.py <url>